 Does this concern anyone else?
 It is one of the reasons we do what we do.
-The wall of silence around women’s sexual wellness, pleasure and quality of life needs to be taken down.
+The wall of silence around women’s sexual wellness, pleasure, and quality of life need to be taken down.

 Why are we still living in a world where these figures exist?
 If a third of men found sex painful, it would be a major public health issue (the figure for men was5%).
 That is after all how Viagra came to be……….

 Yes, there is more information around about this topic than ever before.
-Yes, there are some health professionals and support groups that are very helpful for women but there are still a lot of misconceptions, myths etc around about this topic.
-It is a passion topic for us here at Bliss and so we have a few tips that could be helpful;
+Yes, there are some health professionals and support groups that are very helpful for women but there are still a lot of misconceptions, myths, etc around about this topic.
+It is a passionate topic for us here at Bliss and so we have a few tips that could be helpful;

 1. Quality Lubricant is your friend

 Not enough natural lubrication can be a major cause of pain and discomfort during sex.
 The amount of natural lubrication your body produces is long - stress, tiredness, the time of the month, medications, and the list goes on.
 A quality lubricant is a good thing, it makes everything move together a whole lot better and won’t unbalance your vaginal eco-system.
 The goal is to provide you with a smoother more pleasurable experience.
-We recommend, YES Water based lubricant, Hydra by Intimate Earthor a long time product in our catalogue Astroglide Natural.
-For more information on the different types of lubricants you can download our free guide.
+We recommend, YES Water based lubricant, Hydra by Intimate Earth or a long-time product in our catalog Astroglide Natural.
+For more information on the different types of lubricants, you can download our free guide.